norwegianredcross/devcontainer-toolbox/.devcontainer/root-README.md

 For detailed setup instructions:

+- [Copy the devcontainer-toolbox](.devcontainer/copy-devcontainer-toolbox.md) folder to your repository.
 - Windows users: See [setup-windows.md](.devcontainer/setup/setup-windows.md)
 - Mac/Linux users: See [setup-vscode.md](.devcontainer/setup/setup-mac.md)

 - How to use a devcontainer: See [setup-vscode.md](.devcontainer/setup/setup-vscode.md)

-## How to Use dev container when developing
+## How to use dev container when developing

 | What | Description |
 |-----------|-------------|